Our Mission, Vision, and Values

 Our Staff

-Full of cookie lovers and community voices that are passionate about youth development and workplace accountability, our support staff has all the perfect ingredients to cook up some incredibly impactful work in North Minneapolis and East Saint Paul.
+Full of cookie lovers and community voices that are passionate about youth development and workplace accountability, our staff team has all the perfect ingredients to cook up some incredibly impactful work in North Minneapolis and East Saint Paul.

 Meet Our Board